motdotla/writings/articles/sendgrid-appdirect-and-cloudfoundry.md

 ## Conclusion

-All in all, the SendGrid/AppDirect/Cloud Foundry 'trifecta' worked out really well.
+All in all, this SendGrid/AppDirect/Cloud Foundry 'trifecta' worked out really well.
 You should create your own trifecta.
 Talk to AppDirect and Cloud Foundry and make it happen.